KezmenL/Team-304-Cool-Hat/design-ideation.md

 - Humidity sensors included to activate fans when needed.
 - Light sensors determine where to move the hat brim to ensure shade in that direction

+All three designs held promise.
+In the end, our team chose to do the cool hat idea becuase it seemed like the project that could generate the most interesting final product and the one that would be the most rewarding and enjoyable to pull off.